onurtemiz/Brain-Trainer/README.md

 # Brain-Trainer

-An Android App that asks simple addition questions ans giving four different answer.
+An Android App that asks simple addition questions and giving four different answer.